mpanighetti/dnd5e-classes/alchemist/additional-alchemists-potions.md

 |  5   |   Legendary   |

 **Drink or Throw.** The potion has identical effects to the reference potion.

+_Upsizing._ At size 2 or bigger, you can copy an alchemist's potion of the same size, or a normal potion of a rarity matching the table below.

 [^🧪]: The Alchemist class is a third-party supplement by balab, used with permission by the author.